robertsoden/robertsoden.github.io/writing.md

 - Lallemant, D., Soden, R., Rubinyi, S., Loos, S., Barns, K., Bhattacherjee, G. (2017).
 [Post-disaster damage assessments as catalysts for recovery: A look at the assessements conducted in the wake of the 2015 earthquake in Nepal.](http://www.earthquakespectra.org/doi/abs/10.1193/120316EQS222M?code=eeri-site) _Earthquake Spectra._ Earthquake Engineering Research Institute.

 ### Archival, Peer-Reviewed Conference Papers
+- Soden, R., Chilton, L., Miles, S., Bicksler, R., Villanueva, K,.
+Bica, M. (2022).
+Insights and Opportunities for HCI Research into Hurricane Risk Communication.
+In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI).
+Forthcoming.

+- Moitra, A., Soden, R., Kalirai, M., Wagenaar, D., Ahmed, I. (2022).
+AI and Disaster Risk: A Practitioner Perspective.
+In Proceedings of the ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW).
+Forthcoming.

+- Soden, R., Ribes, D., Avle, S., Sutherland, W. (2021).
+Time for Historicism in CSCW: An Invitation.
+In Proceedings of the ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW). _Best Paper Award._

+- Soden, R., Owen, E. (2021).
+Dilemmas in Mutual Aid: Lessons for Crisis Informatics from an Emergent Community Response to the Pandemic.
+In Proceedings of the ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW).

+- Soden, R., Pathak, P., Dogget, O. (2021).
+What We Speculate About When We Speculate About Sustainable HCI.
+In Proceedings of the ACM Conference on Computing and Sustainable Societies (COMPASS).

+- Soden, R., Lallemant, D, Hamel, P., Barns, K. (2021).
+Becoming Interdisciplinary: Fostering Critical Engagement with Disaster Data.
+In Proceedings of the ACM Conference on Computer Supported Cooperative Work & Social Computing (CSCW).

+- Soden, R. Lalone, N., Dailey, D. (2021).
+A Speculative Patent Application for NEXTGEN Flood Early Warning System.
+In Proceedings of 2021 ACM Conference on GROUP.

 - Soden, R. Hamel P, Lallemant D, Pierce J. (2020) <a href="http://robertsoden.io/files/soden-artathon-cr.pdf">The Disaster and Climate Change Artathon: Staging Art/Science Collaborations in Crisis Informatics.</a> In Proceedings of the _2020 ACM on Designing Interactive Systems (DIS) Conference 2020._

 - Soden, R., Kauffman, N. (2019). <a href="http://robertsoden.io/files/soden-kauffman-infrastructuring-imaginary-cr.pdf">Infrastructuring the Imaginary: How Sea-level Rise Comes to Matter in The San Francisco Bay Area.</a> In Proceedings of the _2019 CHI Conference on Human Factors in Computing Systems._